 Q2: What is the difference between traditional design and the robust design approach?

 Tim: In a traditional design, we fabricate the prototype once we create a design and layout based on our vendor guidance.
 In the case of a robust electronic circuit design approach, we create a virtual prototype, simulate and validate the prototype after creating the design.

 Q3: What are the advantages of having a virtual prototype?

 Tim: A virtual prototype helps us to troubleshoot and understand the design in an efficient manner.
 Investing a little more time in creating a virtual prototype gives you a lot in return.
 It also helps us to achieve better signal integrity.
 The advantages are summarized in the below image.

-The effort is a little higher, but the ability of troubleshooting and performing what-if-analysis increases.
+The effort is a little higher, but the ability to troubleshoot and perform what-if-analysis increases.